Stochastic optimization on matrices and a graphon McKean-Vlasov limit: Introduction

-While the evolution of matrices described by~\eqref{eq:exampleR} can arise in many different contexts, our primary motivation for studying such evolution comes from the stochastic gradient descent on large graphs.
-Consider the function $R_n$ defined in~\eqref{eqn:examplern}.
-Notice that if we regard $A\in \Mcal_n^{0}$ as the adjacency matrix of a weighted graph, then $n^{-2}\sum_{i, j=1}^n A_{i, j}$ can be thought of as the edge-density of the graph while $n^{-3}\Tr{A^3}$ can be regarded as the density of triangles in the graph.
-Consider the problem of minimizing $\Ecal_n(A)$ over all $A\in \Mcal_n^{0}$ subject to the condition that the edge-density and the triangle-density are $e$ and $\tau$, respectively.
-The non-convexity of this problem makes it very hard and indeed the minimizers in general are not unique~\cite{neeman2023typical,kenyon2017multipodal}.
-For certain feasible regime of $(e, \tau)$, this minimization problem has been studied in~\cite{neeman2023typical}.
-In some regimes where the minimizer is known to be unique, the minimizer is characterized.
-Similar results were obtained in~\cite{kenyon2017multipodal} when $\tau=e^3$.
-In general, however, determining the structure of minimizers is extremely hard and even reasonable guesses are not available in most cases.
-This problem has rich connections with extremal combinatorics~\cite{razborov2008minimal,pikhurko2017asymptotic} and exponential random graph models~\cite{bianchi2021limit, chatterjee2011large}.
-While minimizing $\Ecal_n$ with such `hard constraints' is difficult, notice that minimizing $R_n(A) \coloneqq \round{n^{-2}\sum_{i,j=1}^n A(i, j)-e}^2/2 +\round{n^{-3}\Tr{A^3}-\tau}^2/2+\Ecal_n(A)$ can be considered as a relaxation of this problem.
-Our method provides a numerical scheme to obtain minimizers of such problems.
-Notice that~\eqref{eq:exampleR} arise as the limit of the projected stochastic gradient descent algorithm which is used in practice to optimize $R_n$.
-As mentioned above, we establish that the curves described by~\eqref{eq:exampleR} converges to a deterministic curve on the space of graphons.
-Under appropriate assumptions on $R_n$ (see Section~\ref{subsec:EdgeTriangle}) and in zero-noise limit, the (deterministic) limiting curve on the space of graphons is a gradient flow and hence converges to the minimizer exponentially fast.
+Notice that~\eqref{eq:exampleR} arises as the limit of the projected stochastic gradient descent algorithm, which is used in practice to optimize $R_n$.
+As mentioned above, we establish that the curves described by~\eqref{eq:exampleR} converge to a deterministic curve on the space of graphons.
+In the zero-noise limit, the (deterministic) limiting curve on the space of graphons is a gradient flow and hence converges to the minimizer exponentially fast.
 Thus, the evolution~\eqref{eq:exampleR} gives a way to numerically approximate the minimizer.
 More generally, the limiting curve converges to stationary points and thus~\eqref{eq:exampleR} provides an algorithm to numerically approximate these stationary points that may be useful in obtaining reasonable guesses regarding the structure of the minimizers in such problems.
 We describe the projected gradient descent and projected stochastic gradient descent algorithms in more detail in the following paragraphs.